jackmackle20/jackmackle20/README.md

 # Hi, I'm Jack

 I work at Shopify.
 I love the outdoors.
-Currently interested in all things AI, especially building the primitives that unlock new capabilities.
+Currently interested in all things AI, especially building primitives that unlock new capabilities.

 ## Projects